 8. Tracking and Resolving Disputes

 When it comes to invoices, exceptions are a sore factor for accounts payable.
 It would be ideal for your company to have dedicated channels or a streamlined process for reporting and sorting exceptions in invoices.
 Disputes can cause serious payment & time delays, sorting the issue with the supplier.
 Repeated disputes with a supplier would also mean having to look for a new one.
-If your company follows defined accounts payable invoicing best practices, you can track invoice statuses in real-time and ensure timely resolution of issues.
+If your company follows defined accounts payable best practices, you can track invoice statuses in real-time and ensure timely resolution of issues.